ShantanuWelling/FastChat/README.md

 3. Load Balancing of The Server
 4. Storing of The Offline Messages
 5. End to End Encrption Using pyCrpto
+6. Random private key generation for each user using secrets module
+7. Password and offline messages stored in database using hashlib
+8. Input password with getpass module

 ## TECH STACK:
 1. python